ak-singh21/Task-List/README.md

-# To-Do List Application
+# Task List Application

 ## Overview
-This is a simple  To-Do List application built using Java.
+This is a simple  Task List application built using Java.
 It allows users to manage tasks by adding, deleting, and viewing them.
 The tasks are stored in an `ArrayList` and can be changed through a simple menu interface.

 ## Features
 - **Add a Task**: Users can input new tasks to add to their to-do list.